 - a.
 Create a computational simulation to illustrate the relationships among the management of natural resources, the sustainability of human populations, and biodiversity.
 (HS-ESS3-3) (Clarification Statement: Examples of factors that affect the management of natural resources include costs of resource extraction and waste management, per-capita consumption, and the development of new technologies.
 Examples of factors that affect human sustainability include agricultural efficiency, levels of conservation, and urban planning.)
-(Boundary Statement: Computational simulation is limited to using provided multi-parameter programs or constructing simplified spreadsheet calculations.) - b.
+(Boundary Statement: Computational simulation is limited to using provided multi-parameter programs or constructing simplified spreadsheet calculations.) - greenhouse gas emissions and/or other human pollutants that impact - b.
 Evaluate or refine a technological solution that reduces impacts of human activities on natural systems.
 (HS-ESS3-4) (Clarification Statement: Examples of data on the impacts of human activities could include the quantities and types of pollutants released, changes to biomass and species diversity, or areal changes in land surface use [such as for urban development, agriculture, and livestock, or surface mining].
 Examples for limiting future impacts could range from local efforts [such as reducing, reusing, and recycling resources] to large-scale geoengineering design solutions [such as altering global temperatures by making large changes to the atmosphere or ocean].)